emorydunn/CaptureOneScripts/README.md

 - `itemNumber`, default `3`

 The script splits the name on the deliniator and selects the `itemNumber` item in the new list for the search term.
 For instance, `some_file_name` would have a smart album called `name` made for it.

+### BatchRenameCollection

+Sorts the current collection by date (ascending), sets the rename counter to 1, and renames all variants.